 The retooling conditional loan supports Washington State certified educators looking to pursue an add-on teaching endorsement in a geographic or subject-matter shortage area.

 Recipients of the conditional loan are awarded up to $3,000 per endorsement add-on.
 Funds are awarded in exchange for teaching service in the add-on endorsement area.

 Retooling funds can cover…

 Educational expenses for the endorsement add-on, such as tuition for coursework, the endorsement test (WEST-E/NES), and other educational expenses (e.g. books, supplies, transportation).

 Washington State teacher certified

 - You are not eligible for the conditional loan if you hold a limited certificate, substitute certificate only, Career and Technical Education (CTE) certificate only, or are on a temporary permit pending testing.
-Please check your educator credentials in the e-certification system to confirm your eligibility.
+Learn more about the types of certificates available in Washington State by visiting the OSPI Certification webpage.

 - You cannot use the conditional loan to earn an Educational Staff Associate (e.g., School Counselor or Psychologist) or CTE certificate.

 - You must be currently employed as a teacher at a Washington K-12 school, district, or educational service district, including substitute teachers.

 - Exception: You are also eligible if you hold an elementary education endorsement but are not currently employed as an elementary teacher.